team-assure/Semester-Project/Requirements/Report.md

 If a valid SSL certificate is not already created for the server, the documentation suggests creating a self-signed certificate which is not good for use in a production environment, and with the availability of free certificates, from services like [Let's Encrypt](https://letsencrypt.org/), it is not necessary to use one.
 The documentation could be improved by stating self-signed certificates are acceptable for development, testing purposes, and closed environments but should not be used for sites accessed by users over the Internet.
 If one wanted to use a self-signed certificate, the key size suggested by the documentation is sufficiently large.

 In the sample configuration files, both port 80 and 443 Apache configurations are included.
 Port 80 is configured as a permanent redirect to port 433 which relies on https for securing data in transmission.
 In this case, the document encourages good security practices by default upon installation.
-On the other hand, the installation guide encourages including the database password in plaintext in the apache config file.
-While this is not uncommon, it is not a great security practice and should be discouraged if possible.
+On the other hand, the installation guide encourages including the database password in plaintext in the PHP configuration file.
+While this is not uncommon, it is not a great security practice.
+The recommended practice is to ensure the configuration file is outside the webserver document path and live system passwords are not copied into a version control repository.